-Helping communities to address the wider determinants of health - the Health Inequalities and Wellbeing Fund aims to develop community based services and projects that minimise health and social inequalities and improve people's health and wellbeing.
+- Work with Community Planning Partners to address the determinants of health and social inequalities - Minimise harm for vulnerable people - Improve mental health and wellbeing by: - Improving access to mental health treatment, and joined up accessible services - Improving the physical wellbeing of people with mental health problems - Developing a rights-based approach to mental health - Ensuring that fewer people struggle with feeling socially isolated or lonely - Working in partnership to reduce the number of deaths from suicide - Provide access to information and resources that support self-management and development of early intervention determinants of health - the Health Inequalities and Wellbeing Fund aims to develop community based services and projects that minimise health and social inequalities and improve people's health and wellbeing.
 Proposals for funding can be accepted from community and third sector groups and statutory organisations.
 The funding programme has been developed by representatives from the HSCP, Falkirk Council, CVS Falkirk & District, and Forth Environment Link.
 The programme has a total investment value to £780k until 31 March 2024.